Emotional Support

 Preservice Teaching Year

-- Thinking about your own classroom, how do you balance the needs of an individual student, when applying the supports they require may dampen the student-to-student discourse in a whole class discussion?
+• Thinking about your own classroom, how do you support an individual student, when doing so may dampen the student-to-student discourse in a whole class discussion?